challenai/algorithm/LOG.md

 - 025 failed/1 I can image how can I handle reverse a linked-list in O (1) space, just change the direction of the arrow, but the reality is I got confused in serverals minutes...
 - 026 ok/1 remove dulplicate partition.
 - 029 ok/0 debug for 10 sec, if x^y <0, x and y have different symbols

+- 035 ok/0 debug for 10 sec, ignore border case
+- 038 no/ignored ignored because it\'s a stupid comprehesive problem